Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Experimental Results for Uniform IID Weights

+The first type of cost constraints we consider is given by uniform independent, identically distributed (IID) weights.
+For our experiments, all items have IID weights $W(s) \in [1-\delta,1+\delta]$ ($\delta \le 1$).

+We consider the results for \ga, \gsemo and \nsga based on Chebyshev's inequality and Chernoff bounds.
+Table~\ref{tb:400Cheb} shows the results for the influence maximization problem obtained by \ga, \gsemo and \nsga for all combinations of $\alpha$ and $\delta$.
+The results show that \gsemo obtains the highest mean values compared to the results obtained by \ga and \nsga.
+Furthermore, the statistical tests show that for most of the combinations of $\alpha$ and $\delta$, \gsemo and \nsga significantly outperform \ga.
+The solutions obtained by \gsemo have significantly better performance than \nsga in the case of a high budget, i.e., for $C$ = $100$.
+A possible explanation for this is that the relatively small population size of $20$ for \nsga does not allow to construct solutions in a greedy fashion as it is possible for \ga and \gsemo.
+Note that the crowding distance within NSGA-II creates larger gaps in the objective space when the population size is not sufficient to cover the whole Pareto front.

+Next, we perform experimental investigations for the maximum coverage problem with uniform chance constraints for the graphs frb30-15-01 and frb35-17-01.
 The experimental results are shown in Table~\ref{tb:MCP1}.
-It can be observed that \gsemo obtains the highest mean value for each setting.
+We compare the results for the maximum coverage problem of \ga, \gsemo and \nsga based on Chebyshev's inequality and Chernoff bound.
+Similar to the previous investigations, we observe that \gsemo based on Chebyshev and Chernoff chance estimates outperforms \ga and \nsga for all $\delta$ values.
 Furthermore, \gsemo statistically outperforms \ga for most of the settings.
-For the other settings, there is no statistically significant difference in terms of the results for \gsemo and \ga.
+For the other settings there is no statistical significant difference in terms of the results for \gsemo and \ga, i.e., for the graph frb35-17-01 for budget $C$ = $20$, $\alpha$ = $0.1$ and $\delta$ = $0.5, 1.0$.
 NSGA-II is outperforming \ga for most of the examined settings and the majority of the results are statistically significant.
-However, \nsga performs worse than \ga for frb35-17-01 when $C=20$ and $\alpha=0.1$.
+However, \nsga performs worse than \ga for frb35-17-01 when $C=20$, $\alpha=0.1$ and $\delta$ = $0.5, 1.0$.